IlyaKrasnorudskiy/IlyaKrasnorudskiy/README.md

 - 👋 Hi, I’m @IlyaKrasnorudskiy
-- 👀 I’m interested in website development
+- 👀 I’m interested in website development and in machine learning
 - 🌱 I’m currently learning in  SPbSUT
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: fgf625@mail.ru